 As our starters arrived another 4 tables had come in, which suggests we like to eat early.
 We did have a couple of niggles with our orders, but they were resolved quickly.
 So we really didn’t have any real complaints.

 BUT… While flicking through the menu I spotted that they host a special menu once a month, with “unlimited” Prosecco!!

-The next one being 21st October
+The next one is 21st October

-“Prosecco Prosecco Prosecco – 2 hours of unlimited Prosecco and a 2 course meal £25 2.30-4.45”.
+“Prosecco Prosecco Prosecco – 2 hours of unlimited Prosecco and a 2-course meal £25 2.30-4.45”.
 Maybe this will be our second visit to Evan’s Bistro.